DEVSENSE/phptools-docs/docs/vscode/Editor/signature.md

 # Signature Helper

 The signature help window assists with filling in function parameters.
-It popups when the user enters an opening parenthesis `(` or a comma `,` within a known function call.
+It pops up when the user enters an opening parenthesis `(` or a comma `,` within a known function call.

 ![Signature help](../imgs/signature-help.gif)